Childbirth Education Series

 (its a short one this week):

 - After watching the recording, what questions/desires (specific to your situation or in general) do you have relating to how labour and birth unfolds?
 If it feels available, we also encourage you to bring these questions to your careprovider and/or doula.
-We are also happy to discuss further in our next group call.

 As always please feel free to send us your questions via email or facebook, we'll get back to you typically within a few days.